-If there is one thing I’ve learnt from years spent working in the fashion industry, it’s that having a wardrobe filled with mountains of fabulous clothes to wear every day doesn’t mean a damn thing if you end up feeling totally wrong in them.
+If there is one thing I’ve learnt from a couple of decades working in the fashion industry, it’s that having a wardrobe filled with mountains of fabulous clothes to wear every day doesn’t mean a damn thing if you end up feeling totally wrong in them.

 It’s taken me a long time and a lot of trial and error to figure out what works best for me, to get to the stage where I can get excited about a new trend or the big colour for the season, admiring its drape and design or the delicious hues, but know that it simply doesn’t suit me or who I am.
 And, most importantly, to call upon my inner reserves of willpower to turn the other way when I see it hanging, siren-like, on the rack at the front of the store, inviting all who enter to try it on and abandon all sense of reason.